 The Appointed Feasts

-23 1 And Jehovah spoke to Moses, saying, 2 Speak unto the children of Israel, and say unto them, [Concerning] the set feasts of Jehovah, which ye shall proclaim as holy convocations—these are my set feasts.
-3 Six days shall work be done; but on the seventh day is the sabbath of rest, a holy convocation; no manner of work shall ye do: it is the sabbath to Jehovah in all your dwellings.
+23 1 And Jehovah spake unto Moses, saying, 2 Speak unto the children of Israel, and say unto them, The set feasts of Jehovah, which ye shall proclaim to be holy convocations, even these are my set feasts.
+3 Six days shall work be done: but on the seventh day is a sabbath of solemn rest, a holy convocation; ye shall do no manner of work: it is a sabbath unto Jehovah in all your dwellings.

-4 These are the set feasts of Jehovah, holy convocations, which ye shall proclaim in their seasons: 5 In the first month, on the fourteenth of the month, between the two evenings, is the passover to Jehovah.
-6 And on the fifteenth day of this month is the feast of unleavened bread to Jehovah; seven days shall ye eat unleavened bread.
-7 On the first day ye shall have a holy convocation: no manner of servile work shall ye do.
-8 And ye shall present to Jehovah an offering by fire seven days; on the seventh day is a holy convocation: no manner of servile work shall ye do.
-9 And Jehovah spoke to Moses, saying, 10 Speak unto the children of Israel and say unto them, When ye come into the land that I give unto you, and ye reap the harvest thereof, then ye shall bring a sheaf of the first-fruits of your harvest unto the priest.
-11 And he shall wave the sheaf before Jehovah, to be accepted for you; on the next day after the sabbath the priest shall wave it.
-12 And ye shall offer that day when ye wave the sheaf, a he-lamb without blemish, a yearling, for a burnt-offering to Jehovah; 13 and the oblation thereof: two tenths of fine flour mingled with oil, an offering by fire to Jehovah for a sweet odour; and the drink-offering thereof, of wine, a fourth part of a hin.
-14 And ye shall not eat bread, or roast corn, or green ears, until the same day that ye have brought the offering of your God: [it is] an everlasting statute throughout your generations in all your dwellings.
+4 These are the set feasts of Jehovah, even holy convocations, which ye shall proclaim in their appointed season.
+5 In the first month, on the fourteenth day of the month at even, is Jehovah's passover.
+6 And on the fifteenth day of the same month is the feast of unleavened bread unto Jehovah: seven days ye shall eat unleavened bread.
+7 In the first day ye shall have a holy convocation: ye shall do no servile work.
+8 But ye shall offer an offering made by fire unto Jehovah seven days: in the seventh day is a holy convocation; ye shall do no servile work.
+9 And Jehovah spake unto Moses, saying, 10 Speak unto the children of Israel, and say unto them, When ye are come into the land which I give unto you, and shall reap the harvest thereof, then ye shall bring the sheaf of the first-fruits of your harvest unto the priest: 11 and he shall wave the sheaf before Jehovah, to be accepted for you: on the morrow after the sabbath the priest shall wave it.
+12 And in the day when ye wave the sheaf, ye shall offer a he-lamb without blemish a year old for a burnt-offering unto Jehovah.
+13 And the meal-offering thereof shall be two tenth parts [of an ephah] of fine flour mingled with oil, an offering made by fire unto Jehovah for a sweet savor; and the drink-offering thereof shall be of wine, the fourth part of a hin.
+14 And ye shall eat neither bread, nor parched grain, nor fresh ears, until this selfsame day, until ye have brought the oblation of your God: it is a statute for ever throughout your generations in all your dwellings.

-23 And Jehovah spoke to Moses, saying, 24 Speak unto the children of Israel, saying, In the seventh month, on the first of the month, shall ye have a rest, a memorial of blowing of trumpets, a holy convocation.
-25 No manner of servile work shall ye do; and ye shall present an offering by fire to Jehovah.
-26 And Jehovah spoke to Moses, saying, 27 Also on the tenth of this seventh month is the day of the atonement: a holy convocation shall it be unto you; and ye shall afflict your souls, and present an offering by fire to Jehovah.
-28 And ye shall do no manner of work on that same day; for it is a day of atonement, to make atonement for you before Jehovah your God.
-29 For every soul that is not afflicted on that same day, shall be cut off from among his peoples.
-30 And every soul that doeth any manner of work on that same day, the same soul will I destroy from among his people.
-31 No manner of work shall ye do: [it is] an everlasting statute throughout your generations in all your dwellings.
-32 A sabbath of rest shall it be unto you; and ye shall afflict your souls.
-On the ninth of the month at even, from even unto even, shall ye celebrate your sabbath.
+23 And Jehovah spake unto Moses, saying, 24 Speak unto the children of Israel, saying, In the seventh month, on the first day of the month, shall be a solemn rest unto you, a memorial of blowing of trumpets, a holy convocation.
+25 Ye shall do no servile work; and ye shall offer an offering made by fire unto Jehovah.
+26 And Jehovah spake unto Moses, saying, 27 Howbeit on the tenth day of this seventh month is the day of atonement: it shall be a holy convocation unto you, and ye shall afflict your souls; and ye shall offer an offering made by fire unto Jehovah.
+28 And ye shall do no manner of work in that same day; for it is a day of atonement, to make atonement for you before Jehovah your God.
+29 For whatsoever soul it be that shall not be afflicted in that same day; he shall be cut off from his people.
+30 And whatsoever soul it be that doeth any manner of work in that same day, that soul will I destroy from among his people.
+31 Ye shall do no manner of work: it is a statute for ever throughout your generations in all your dwellings.
+32 It shall be unto you a sabbath of solemn rest, and ye shall afflict your souls: in the ninth day of the month at even, from even unto even, shall ye keep your sabbath.

 The Tending of the Lamp

-5 And thou shalt take fine wheaten flour, and bake twelve cakes thereof; each cake shall be of two tenths.
-6 And thou shalt set them in two rows, six in a row, upon the pure table before Jehovah.
-7 And thou shalt put pure frankincense upon each row; and it shall be a bread of remembrance, an offering by fire to Jehovah.
-8 Every sabbath day he shall arrange it before Jehovah continually, on the part of the children of Israel: [it is] an everlasting covenant.
-9 And it shall be Aaron's and his sons'; and they shall eat it in a holy place; for it is most holy unto him of Jehovah's offerings by fire: [it is] an everlasting statute.
+5 And thou shalt take fine flour, and bake twelve cakes thereof: two tenth parts [of an ephah] shall be in one cake.
+6 And thou shalt set them in two rows, six on a row, upon the pure table before Jehovah.
+7 And thou shalt put pure frankincense upon each row, that it may be to the bread for a memorial, even an offering made by fire unto Jehovah.
+8 Every sabbath day he shall set it in order before Jehovah continually; it is on the behalf of the children of Israel, an everlasting covenant.
+9 And it shall be for Aaron and his sons; and they shall eat it in a holy place: for it is most holy unto him of the offerings of Jehovah made by fire by a perpetual statute.

 The Punishment for Blasphemy

-10 And the son of an Israelitish woman—but withal the son of an Egyptian,—went out among the children of Israel; and this son of the Israelitess and a man of Israel strove together in the camp; 11 and the Israelitish woman's son blasphemed the Name, and cursed; and they brought him to Moses.
+10 And the son of an Israelitish woman, whose father was an Egyptian, went out among the children of Israel; and the son of the Israelitish woman and a man of Israel strove together in the camp: 11 and the son of the Israelitish woman blasphemed the Name, and cursed; and they brought him unto Moses.
 And his mother's name was Shelomith, the daughter of Dibri, of the tribe of Dan.
-12 And they confined him, that they might decide at the mouth of Jehovah.
-13 And Jehovah spoke to Moses, saying, 14 Lead the reviler outside the camp; and all that heard [him] shall lay their hands upon his head, and the whole assembly shall stone him.
-15 And thou shalt speak unto the children of Israel, saying, Every one when he revileth his God shall bear his sin.
-16 And he that blasphemeth the name of Jehovah shall certainly be put to death; all the assembly shall certainly stone him; as well the stranger as he that is home-born, when he blasphemeth the Name, shall be put to death.
-17 And if any one smiteth any man mortally, he shall certainly be put to death.
+12 And they put him in ward, that it might be declared unto them at the mouth of Jehovah.
+13 And Jehovah spake unto Moses, saying, 14 Bring forth him that hath cursed without the camp; and let all that heard him lay their hands upon his head, and let all the congregation stone him.
+15 And thou shalt speak unto the children of Israel, saying, Whosoever curseth his God shall bear his sin.
+16 And he that blasphemeth the name of Jehovah, he shall surely be put to death; all the congregation shall certainly stone him: as well the sojourner, as the home-born, when he blasphemeth the name [of Jehovah], shall be put to death.
+17 And he that smiteth any man mortally shall surely be put to death.
 18 And he that smiteth a beast mortally shall make it good, life for life.
-19 And if a man cause a blemish in his neighbour, as he hath done, so shall it be done to him; 20 breach for breach, eye for eye, tooth for tooth: as he hath caused a blemish in a man, so shall it be done to him.
-21 He that smiteth a beast [mortally] shall make it good; and he that smiteth a man [mortally] shall be put to death.
-22 Ye shall have one law: as the stranger, so the home-born; for I am Jehovah your God.
-23 And Moses spoke to the children of Israel; and they led the reviler outside the camp and stoned him with stones.
-And the children of Israel did as Jehovah had commanded Moses.
+19 And if a man cause a blemish in his neighbor; as he hath done, so shall it be done to him: 20 breach for breach, eye for eye, tooth for tooth; as he hath caused a blemish in a man, so shall it be rendered unto him.
+21 And he that killeth a beast shall make it good: and he that killeth a man shall be put to death.
+22 Ye shall have one manner of law, as well for the sojourner, as for the home-born: for I am Jehovah your God.
+23 And Moses spake to the children of Israel; and they brought forth him that had cursed out of the camp, and stoned him with stones.
+And the children of Israel did as Jehovah commanded Moses.

 The Preaching of John the Baptist

-1 1 Beginning of the glad tidings of Jesus Christ, Son of God; 2 as it is written in [Isaiah] the prophet, Behold, I send my messenger before thy face, who shall prepare thy way.
-3 Voice of one crying in the wilderness, Prepare the way of [the] Lord, make his paths straight.
-4 There came John baptising in the wilderness, and preaching [the] baptism of repentance for remission of sins.
-5 And there went out to him all the district of Judaea, and all they of Jerusalem, and were baptised by him in the river Jordan, confessing their sins.
-6 And John was clothed in camel's hair, and a leathern girdle about his loins, and ate locusts and wild honey.
-7 And he preached, saying, There comes he that is mightier than I after me, the thong of whose sandals I am not fit to stoop down and unloose.
-8 I indeed have baptised you with water, but he shall baptise you with [the] Holy Spirit.
+1 1 The beginning of the gospel of Jesus Christ, the Son of God.
+2 Even as it is written in Isaiah the prophet, Behold, I send my messenger before thy face, Who shall prepare thy way.
+3 The voice of one crying in the wilderness, Make ye ready the way of the Lord, Make his paths straight; 4 John came, who baptized in the wilderness and preached the baptism of repentance unto remission of sins.
+5 And there went out unto him all the country of Judaea, and all they of Jerusalem; And they were baptized of him in the river Jordan, confessing their sins.
+6 And John was clothed with camel's hair, and [had] a leathern girdle about his loins, and did eat locusts and wild honey.
+7 And he preached, saying, There cometh after me he that is mightier than I, the latchet of whose shoes I am not worthy to stoop down and unloose.
+8 I baptized you in water; But he shall baptize you in the Holy Spirit.

 The Baptism of Jesus

-9 And it came to pass in those days [that] Jesus came from Nazareth of Galilee, and was baptised by John at the Jordan.
-10 And straightway going up from the water, he saw the heavens parting asunder, and the Spirit, as a dove, descending upon him.
-11 And there came a voice out of the heavens: Thou art my beloved Son, in thee I have found my delight.
+9 And it came to pass in those days, that Jesus came from Nazareth of Galilee, and was baptized of John in the Jordan.
+10 And straightway coming up out of the water, he saw the heavens rent asunder, and the Spirit as a dove descending upon him: 11 And a voice came out of the heavens, Thou art my beloved Son, in thee I am well pleased.

 The Temptation of Jesus